'Unfree labour': N.B. seafood foreign workers faced awful conditions, study says

 "We actually had to call an ambulance once," a worker said in the study.
 "A colleague was having tachycardia (fast heart rate) due to the smell of the lobster.
 We got scolded because we called the ambulance.
 We got reprimanded."

-Another issue faced by workers was racism and xenophobia, Bejan said.
+Another issue faced by workers was racism and xenophobia, both at the workplace and in the community, Bejan said.
 The study said employers sometimes saw "workers' foreignness as justification for their mistreatment."

-"Work, work, work, and faster, and faster, and faster, and you don't rest a minute, and (they) control the work constantly and (they) prohibit you even to go out to the bathroom," a worker said in the study.
+The study had 12 recommendations for the governments of Canada and New Brunswick, including that workers should be given open work permits instead of employer-specific ones so they can change jobs; access to safe, affordable and dignified housing; and be provided public health-care insurance.

+Bejan said Canada is a rich country that can afford to give temporary seafood migrant workers better conditions.
+"I don't think if some protections are given to the workers, you're going to make the entire industry unprofitable."

 If you are being trafficked or know someone who is, you can contact the Canadian Centre to End Human Trafficking Hotline at 1-833-900-1010.